aayushyatiwari/personal-blog/README.md

 ##

-this is still on going because I am still learning django. i didn't mean to make this project but medium needs a subscription and i wanted to learn django at some point of the other.
-So.
-This.
+this is still on going because I am still learning django.